unrealwork/atsd-use-cases/integrations/docker/README.md

 ## Overview

-If you have images hosted on the [Docker Hub](https://hub.docker.com) registry, you need to monitor automated build jobs on Docker Hub to make sure that the images you successfully publish new images and your CI pipeline remains healthy.
+If you have images hosted on the [Docker Hub](https://hub.docker.com) registry, you need to monitor automated build jobs on Docker Hub to ensure that the images you successfully publish new images and your CI pipeline remains healthy.

 While the Docker Hub provides the capability to trigger [outgoing webhooks](https://docs.docker.com/docker-hub/webhooks/), the webhooks only execute when the automated build completes **successfully**.
 If the job fails or becomes stuck at **Queued** status, Docker Hub does not fire webhooks and your team remains unaware of broken builds.
 This limitation is [known](https://forums.docker.com/t/docker-hub-webhook-on-build-failure/1166) but a fix is not yet available.